ntop/ntopng/doc/src/alerts/local_network_checks.rst

 Local Networks Behavioural Checks
 #################################

-These checks are performed o local networks (see -m command line option).
+These checks are performed on local networks (see -m command line option).

 ____________________